nankalon-code/TaxAgent-OpenEnv/README.md

 | Total Baseline | - | [TOTAL BASELINE REWARD] | - | - |

 ---
+## System Architecture

+The TaxAgent environment is built on the **OpenEnv Finite State Machine (FSM)** architecture.

+1. **State Management**: Unlike a simple chatbot, this environment maintains a persistent JSON state (`TaxState`).
+Every action from the agent transitions the state, which is then reflected in the Observation Space.
+2. **Reward Function**: The environment utilizes a shaped reward function.
+   - **Step Reward ($r_t$):** Provided for valid transitions (e.g., successful income classification).
+   - **Termination Reward ($R$):** The final Grader Score (0.0–1.0) based on the accuracy of the final tax liability calculation.
+3. **Deterministic Grader**: The final submission is evaluated by a programmatic grader that compares the agent's output against a target value calculated using a 20% flat tax rate after statutory deductions.

 ## Setup and Usage Instructions